Category

 factors" and eight types of "activation factors" derived from factor analysis.

-When friends and acquaintances react to photos you've carefully crafted yourself with likes or comments.
-Instagram photo posts offer the joy of being affirmed.
+When friends and acquaintances react to photos you've carefully crafted yourself with likes or comments.Instagram photo posting brings the joy of being affirmed.
 In the same survey, when seniors were asked why they give "likes," the highest percentage cited "to compliment the other person" on Instagram (※6).
 It seems a surprisingly large number of seniors find encouragement in positive reactions to their posted photos.
-For some seniors, social media may be an irreplaceable source that connects to their sense of purpose.
+For some seniors, social media may be an irreplaceable source that can even connect to a sense of purpose.

-※6 Percentage of respondents who " like " others' posts because "they want to praise the other person"
+※6 Percentage of respondents who " like " others' posts because "they want to praise the person"

 Instagram 38.1% Facebook 35.3% Twitter 25.9%